blueisgreen/iq-test/README.md

 ### Source

-This source is available on GitHub at:
+This source is available on GitHub at: https://github.com/blueisgreen/iq-test.git

+Begin by cloning the source into a local directory.
+For now, everything will run locally.

 ### Operating instructions

 From a command prompt:

-1. cd into the project to the same directory as the service directory (not into the service directory).
+1. cd into the project directory.
+You will find this README.md file, plus two directories: client and service.
 2. Understand your Python environment and be sure to install Python dependencies.
+You might want to install a virtual environment (see Python documentation).
-3. Start the server using:
+3. Install the dependencies: `pip install -r requirements.txt`

-`uvicorn service.main:app --reload`
+4. Start the server using: `uvicorn service.main:app --reload`

-You can watch the action in the console.
+The service should start and listen on port 8000.
+Now you can watch the action in the console.

+When you want to stop the service, press Ctrl+C in the console.

 ### Improvement ideas